tmerrien/energy-efficiency-G2-CS4120-Fall2025-UPEI/docs/FINAL-REPORT.md

 in all but one category, Validation set RMSE.
 From what we observed, the Neural Network seemed to down weigh samples, leading to both a lower ceiling and lower floor than other models.
 Furthermore, the Neural Network resulted in a wider residual spread than other models.
-This time, however, the model appeared to have difficulty with samples containing lower heating loads.
+This time, however, the model appeared to have difficulty with samples containing lower heating loads, indicating a possible underutilization of regularization within this model.

 #### Table 2 – Regression comparison